 If after listening to all the benefits of being Looked After you decide not to accept this, you can still get help with housing needs.
+The social worker can still help you alongside housing officers, so you can still access lots of support from both agencies.
 The main difference is:

-- The cost of your accommodation will your responsibility and you will need to claim benefits to get the money you need. - You will still be found accommodation but there may be less choice and if you turn it down the Housing Department can stop looking for places for you to stay. - You will still not be able to have your own place to live, anywhere that you are offered might have less support but will still have rules to follow. - You should still have a plan to set out the type of help you need, and this might continue to be led by a social worker.
-You will need to agree to this support. - You won't be entitled to the longer lasting help as you become a young adult, and this can mean you have less choice and options when you become 18.
+- The cost of your accommodation will be the responsibility of the housing department and you will need to claim benefits to get the money you need. - You will still be found accommodation -but there may be less choice. - You will still not be able to have your own place to live and the place that you are offered will still have support, rules and staff available to help you. - You should still have a plan to set out the type of help you need, and this might continue to be led by a social worker.
+You will need to agree to this support. - You won't be entitled to the longer lasting help as you become a young adult, and this can mean you have less choice and options when you become 18 - You can also change your mind at any point about wanting to become a looked after child.
+If you feel that this would be better for you.
+You can change your mind up until your 18th Birthday.
+So expect us to check in with you to confirm that you haven't changed your mind.